South African Babotie Recipe

 The meat in Babotie

-The original recipe of babotie was mad with pork and mutton, today most recipes for babotie are made with beef or lamb.
+The original recipe of babotie was made with pork and mutton, today most recipes for babotie are made with beef or lamb.
+The fanciest novelties in the food industry revolve around many new introductions; take beef sausage casings for instance, which enhance the taste of the intended dish and add a crunch to your bite.

 Babotie Fruit and Spices